Arnaud-Michel d'Abbadie: Return to Ethiopia

 Arnaud returned to France with a clear objective: the realization of his ambitious project to reconstruct the ancient Christian empire of Ethiopia, with Dejazmach Goshu as its leader.
 He presented his proposal to the French government through the Duke of Bassano.
 The response was favorable, and although Arnaud was not granted an official diplomatic mission, he was entrusted with delivering gifts to Dejazmach Goshu on behalf of France to foster an alliance.
 However, honoring a request from his mother, Arnaud pledged not to cross the Tekezé River—a tributary of the Black Nile located along the western border of Tigray—so that he could maintain an accessible route to the sea for his return to France.

 Unfortunately, Goshu was located on the opposite side of the Tekezé, in Gojjam, making it impossible for Arnaud to meet him without breaking his promise.
 Despite this limitation, Arnaud and Goshu maintained a prolific correspondence, exchanging numerous letters.
 Arnaud, however, remained resolutely committed to his oath and refrained from crossing the river.

-In November 1852, the Battle of Gur Amba marked a pivotal moment, ending with the death of Dejazmach Goshu and the triumph of Kassa Hailu, who would later ascend to power as Emperor Tewodros II.
+In November 1852, the Battle of Gur Amba ended with the death of Dejazmach Goshu and the triumph of Kassa Hailu, who would later come to power as Emperor Tewodros II.

 For Arnaud, this event was a devastating blow.
 He had not only lost a close friend but also seen his hopes of restoring a Christian empire in Ethiopia extinguished.
 Overwhelmed by despair, he returned to France at the end of December 1852.

 Arnaud’s final attempt to strengthen ties between France and Ethiopia took place during the 1860s, a period marked by escalating tensions in the region.
 The British had established a formidable presence in Sudan, Aden, and Somalia, heightening the likelihood of a confrontation with Emperor Tewodros II of Ethiopia.
 Recognizing the strategic importance of Ethiopia, Arnaud sought an audience with Napoleon III to advocate for French involvement.
 He presented a case highlighting the potential benefits France could offer Ethiopia and the advantages of a Franco-Ethiopian alliance.
 Although Napoleon III received Arnaud courteously and listened attentively, he ultimately declined to take action, citing France’s obligations under existing alliances with England.
 Arnaud’s hopes of fostering cooperation were thus thwarted.
 In 1868, a British military expedition was launched against Ethiopia, culminating in the tragic conclusion of Emperor Tewodros II’s reign with his suicide.